naiyerasif/site/content/blog/2019/2019-01-12-creating-an-express-middleware-using-typescript.md

 },
 ```

-Now, whenever you'll fire up `npm start`, the `prestart` script will launch first which in turn will launch `tsc` which will compile the TypeScript code and put it in the `dist` directory.
+Now, whenever we'll fire up `npm start`, the `prestart` script will launch first which in turn will launch `tsc` which will compile the TypeScript code and put it in the `dist` directory.

 Copy `dist/index.js` to `src/index.ts` and edit it as follows.